sungsoo-ahn/2025/_posts/2025-04-28-risks-private-evals.md

 | Evaluator Beta (Claude) | <span style="background-color: #ffe6e6; color: black">959</span> | <span style="background-color: #e6ffe6; color: black">1040</span> |

-An ELO difference of 44 on the LMSys leaderboard is a significant amount of bragging rights, as can be seen by these tweets at a 5-20 ELO difference.
+An ELO difference of 44 on the LMSys leaderboard allows for a significant amount of bragging rights, as can be seen by these tweets at a 5-20 ELO difference.